kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 3](https://adventofcode.com/2020/day/3)

 A lot of advent of code problems have the puzzle input as text that represents a grid.
+Day 3 is our first introduction to a grid of trees.

-Having a one liner to convert that to a `Matrix` is very useful.
+Having a one liner to convert the text input to a `Matrix` can be very useful.
 This solution is based on [Henrique Ferrolho's](https://github.com/ferrolho/advent-of-code/blob/b34dbe9ee5eef7a36fbf77044c83acc75fbe54cf/2020/03/puzzle.jl).

 ```julia